Information and entry requirements for students from Ghana

 Our visit schedule is on the NTU in Africa webpage or you can register with us and we’ll let you know when we’re next visiting.
 If you can't meet us in person just email us your queries or we could even arrange a Skype session.

 Ghana High Achievers Award

-You must have a 2:1 or 1st class degree from Ghana.
+- Achieved a 2:1 or 1st class degree from a recognised Ghana University.

 Terms and Conditions Ghana High Achievers Award